darkwing/LightFace/Docs/LightFace.md

 * errorMessage - (*string*, defaults to '<p>The requested file could not be found.</p>')  The error message displayed if a resource is not found.
 * resetOnScroll - (*boolean*, defaults to true)  Keeps the modal box in the same place on the screen if the user scrolls.
 * baseClass - (*string*, defaults to 'lightface')  The base class of the modal box.
+* destroyOnClose - (*boolean*, defaults to false)  Should the modal box destory it self when it closes?
+* closeOnMaskClick - (*boolean*, defaults to false)  Should the modal box close when the mask is clicked?
+* maskClass - (*string*, defaults to 'lightfaceMask')  The class of the mask.
+* showMask - (*boolean*, defaults to true)  Should the mask be displayed?
+If true this prevents user interaction with the page while the modal box is open. *the Mask class is provided in 'mootools-more-drag-mask.js' and also available with MooTools More*

 ### Returns: